Ankle Sprains

 • Shoes - the shoes we wear become the ground we walk on, so wearing shoes that are high-heeled or unsupportive may increase your risk of instability and therefore ankle sprains.

-Other risk factors that have been studied include poor athletic conditioning, muscle and ligament reaction time and fatigue, a person’s balance, neuromuscular control and proprioception, and their position in sports.,, While early research showed that women had a higher incidence of ankle sprains than men, more recent research is showing no significant difference in incidence between men and women.
+Other risk factors that have been studied include poor athletic conditioning (not enough preparation for the activities you’re doing), your muscle and ligament reaction time and fatigue, your balance, neuromuscular control and proprioception, and your position in the sport activities you play.
+While early research showed that women had a higher incidence of ankle sprains than men, more recent research is showing no significant difference in incidence between men and women and everyone is just as vulnerable.

 Symptoms Of An Ankle Sprain